Brother: Authorities told family that body of missing Missouri ER doctor was found in Arkansas

-CASSVILLE, Mo.
-(AP) — The body of a Missouri emergency room doctor who has been missing for more than a week has been found in northwest Arkansas, his brother told The Associated Press on Tuesday.
+The body of a Missouri emergency room doctor who has been missing for more than a week has been found in northwest Arkansas, his brother told The Associated Press on Tuesday.

 Dr. John Forsyth was last heard from in text messages around 7 a.m.
 May 21.
 His brother, Richard Forsyth, said authorities called the family Tuesday night to say his brother was found deceased.
-He provided no other details.
+He said he and other family members were waiting for more details from detectives.

 Messages left with the Missouri State Highway Patrol were not immediately returned.

-John Forsyth, 49, was last heard from in text messages around 7 a.m.
-May 21.
-Police said he was reported missing when he failed to show up for work later that day at Mercy Hospital in Cassville, a town of 3,100 residents deep in the Missouri Ozarks.
+Police said John Forsyth, 49, was reported missing when he failed to show up for work May 21 at Mercy Hospital in Cassville, a town of 3,100 residents deep in the Missouri Ozarks.

 His black Infiniti was found parked in a remote area near an aquatic park in Cassville.
-The car was unlocked with his wallet, two phones and a laptop inside.
+The car was unlocked with his wallet, two phones and a laptop and other items inside.

 “It doesn’t seem like a person who left with a plan,” Richard Forsyth told the AP earlier Tuesday.
 “Right now, we really don’t have any breaks in the case.
 I’m confused, and I’m worried.
 And I don’t like this one bit.”